csukuangfj/transducer-loss-benchmarking/README.md

 # Introduction

-This repo tries to benchmark the following implementation of transducer loss in terms of speed and memory consumption:
+This repo tries to benchmark the following implementations of transducer loss in terms of speed and memory consumption:

 - [k2][k2]